ApplianceFaults

 4. Low water pressure or an interrupted household water supply

-5. Inlet valve or Aquastop-related issue if E29 returns after the external checks
+5. A fill-valve or Aquastop-related fault if E29 keeps returning after the safe external checks

 What this usually points to